 The last days of Ringbrough Farm.
 Built in the 1770s, and in 1833 standing 305 yards (279 metres) from the cliff, the farmhouse was required to be demolished before going over the edge [17/09/11].

 Little is left standing at the cliff top [06/08/16].

 Below is a sketch map depicting the layout of Ringbrough Farm and Battery during the Second World War.

 From the cliff top [15/07/12].

-Lying on its side, part buried in the sand, the tower is denied a sense of former bearing.
+Lying on one side, partly in the sand, the tower is denied a sense of former bearing.
 In the manipulated image below, the structure has been righted and background removed.
 The proportions remain the same [05/05/12].

 All along the watchtower.
 The concrete look-out platforms, seen here from ‘above’, would have been fitted with metal hand-rails [15/07/12].

 Top end [15/07/12].